Ukraine travel guide

 The authorities in the country or territory you’re travelling to are responsible for setting and enforcing the rules for entry.
 If you’re unclear about any aspect of the entry requirements, or you need further reassurance, you’ll need to contact the embassy, high commission or consulate of the country or territory you’re travelling to.

 You should also consider checking with your transport provider or travel company to make sure your passport and other travel documents meet their requirements.

 You don’t need to complete an immigration card.
+Immigration officials may require you to scan your fingerprints as part of biometric data collection at border crossing points.
 For more details, visit the website of the State Border Guard Service of Ukraine

 Proof of financial means

 You may be asked to provide evidence that you have sufficient funds to support you during your stay.
 The Ukrainian authorities accept the following as a proof of sufficient funds: cash, bank cards along with bank statements, accommodation bookings, tourist vouchers, a letter from the person or company you’re visiting stating that they will cover your expenses, a return ticket or onward travel ticket.
 You can find more information on the websites of the Ukrainian Embassy in the UK and State Border Service of Ukraine.

 If you’re travelling without a visa, your passport should be valid for the proposed duration of your stay.
 No additional period of validity beyond this is required.
 If you’re applying for a visa, your passport may need to have an additional period of validity.
 Check with the Ukrainian Embassy in London for further details.